Solar Panel Protection

 This security solution involves a system of wiring installed within the framework a solar system, which is designed to detect any changes.
 So, for instance, if a wire is cut, authorities are alerted over radio frequency, cellular, satellite, or landline networks.
 Generally, bright lights are then illuminated, with a piercing siren, to promote attention and cause a thief discomfort.

-A low-cost hardware solution for solar panel protection involves custom-locking fasteners.
-Although these fasteners do not secure the perimeter of a solar farm, or provide an alarm, they are designed to replace the standard bolts on the mounting racks, making panel removal virtually impossible.
+A low-cost hardware solution for solar panel protection involves custom-locking solar panel fasteners.
+Although these solar panel security fasteners do not secure the perimeter of a solar farm, or provide an alarm, they are designed to replace the standard bolts on the mounting racks, making panel removal virtually impossible.
 No other bit, tool, or vice grip should be able to remove them.
-Look for fasteners that are rust-proof, offer high torque, and are easily installed.
+Look for security fasteners that are rust-proof, offer high torque, and are easily installed.
 Deep serrations underneath the head eliminate the need for nuts, lock-washers, or retightening over time.
 They should also provide grounding potential, and meet the security requirements needed for remote to residential solar applications.
 In any of the above solutions, it's important to look for a security system that is tamperproof, weatherproof, and relatively maintenance-free.
 Insurance companies don't want to pay for disappearing panels and will always recommend preventative measures be taken.
 Some even offer a discount on premiums when anti-theft devices are in place.
-Alarm systems, sensor-based solutions, and custom solar fasteners are currently deemed to be the best choices by professionals in the industry.
-Solar integrators shouldn't be fooled into purchasing detection methods only.
-If panels can still be stolen with a detection method in place, the time spent on police reports and legal fees will be of little benefit.
-Finding the best low-cost, long-term, and effective solution is a choice that should be researched carefully—and in the developing stages of a project.
-Implementing renewable energy into our society requires a group effort by all parties involved.
-It can thrive by avoiding the pitfalls and by being prepared.
+Alarm systems, sensor-based solutions, and custom solar panel security fasteners are currently deemed to be the best choices by professionals in the industry.
+Solar integrators shouldn't be fooled into purchasing security detection methods only.
+If solar panels can still be stolen with a detection method in place, the time spent on police reports and legal fees will be of little benefit.
+Finding the best low-cost, long-term, and effective solution is a choice that should be researched carefully—and in the developing stages of a solar panel project.
+Implementing renewable solar energy into our society requires a group effort by all parties involved.
+It can thrive by avoiding the pitfalls and by being prepared for the security risks involved.